Frequently Asked Questions

 How do I get the aquarium into my house?

 With our refundable moving kits, most of our popular aquariums only require 2-4 people.
-Once you have a good grip and the weight evenly distributed, it really isn’t that difficult to move even a very large aquarium.
-The biggest mistake people do is try to move too much with too few people.
+Once you have a good grip and the weight is evenly distributed, it isn’t that difficult to move even a large aquarium.
+The biggest mistake people make is trying to move too much with too few people.
 Ask a friend or neighbor to give you a hand!
 It only takes a few minutes to do the heavy lifting.

 Back to Top